pawan941394/-AI-Resume-Analyzer/README.md

 - Enhanced visualization of resume-to-job matching
 - Resume formatting suggestions with visual examples
 - Improved accessibility features
+- Additional UI animations and transitions for a more polished experience
+- Dark mode with animated transitions

 ## 🎓 Learn More